arthurBricq/ros_robottle/README.md

 This repo contains the ROS source code to run the project, that was writen by myself.
 It is the ROS2 workspace of our project !

+## Other repositories used !

-It works in pair with the [Robottle Python Package](https://github.com/arthurBricq/robottle_python_packages) where there are some helper functions and algorithms.
+The ROS code works in pair with the [Robottle Python Package](https://github.com/arthurBricq/robottle_python_packages) where there are some helper functions and algorithms.

-Here is the documentation of the [first controller](doc/controller1.md).
+Here is the documentation of the [first controller](doc/controller1.md), which is still under implementation.

 As the code of this repository and the code of the **Robottle Python Package** are constituting the **high-level controller**, the code of the Arduino Mega **low-level controller** is accessible [here](https://github.com/ljacqueroud/Robottle-low-level).

+For the *Cuda-Accelerated* code for the **Neuron Network** to detect bottles was based on the [Jetson-Inference](https://github.com/dusty-nv/jetson-inference) code (*NVidea*) and especially with their detectnet code.
+Their ROS repository has a [documentation](https://github.com/dusty-nv/ros_deep_learning) that is quite complete ! *Howwever, it is writing all in C*

 ## ROS Nodes